 MRT: Tiong Bahru MRT – Take Exit B. Walk around 8 minutes.

 Located at the west side of Singapore.
-Also known as 7 mile (chit ko), it is one of the earliest hawker centres in Singapore.
+Also known as 7 miles (chit ko), it is one of the earliest hawker centres in Singapore.

 Address: 116 Upper Bukit Timah Rd, 588172